vuxcode/pr1-project-MG-100/time-report.md

 - 2025-05-13 (about 5-10 minutes)
 1. Small changes to console logs/texts
 2. Same day for another hour or so.
 Changed some things in the showScore function, created a couple new functions for when the page is first loaded before clicking on the start button.
 Texts changed a bit as well.

+- 2025-05-14 (About 40 minutes in the workshop)
+1. Just changed some // texts and moved a few functions at the bottom but not where they are being called